-Cinderella Cinderellas are usually women I think of as the "genteel poor."
-They may be intelligent and creative, but seem unable to earn enough money to do more than get by.
-Cinderellas usually spend irresponsibly because they expect to be rescued by Prince Charming.
-At times they may be taken in or helped by friends or family who provide food, shelter, and kindness.
+- Cinderella.
+Cinderellas are usually women I think of as the "genteel poor."
+They are intelligent and creative, but seem unable to earn enough money to do more than get by.
+Cinderellas usually spend irresponsibly because they expect Prince Charming to rescue them.
+At times friends or family may take them in or help by providing food, shelter, and kindness.

-The Rebel Spending was a temper tantrum for Dave.
+- The Rebel.
+Spending was a form of temper tantrum for Dave.
 His parents were constantly complaining that they couldn't make ends meet.
 "We can't afford it" was their theme song.
-Teenaged Dave hung around with kids from affluent homes.
-He became more and more frustrated that he couldn't have what they did.
+Teenage Dave hung around with kids from affluent homes.
+He became increasingly frustrated that he couldn't have what they did.
 He rationalized, "I'm as good as the next guy.
 Why not spend?"
-Dave's fury toward his parents' philosophy led him to a life of compulsive spending as if money burned a hole in his pocket.
+Dave's fury toward his parents' philosophy led him to a life of compulsive spending, as if money burned a hole in his pocket.

-Secondhand Rose Toni was a "Secondhand Rose."
-Her home was filled with things, all purchased in thrift stores and swap meets.
-She rationalized, "If I buy that item my life will be miraculously changed.
+- Secondhand Rose.
+Toni was a "Secondhand Rose."
+She filled her home with things, all purchased in thrift stores and swap meets.
+She rationalized, "If I buy that item, my life will miraculously change.
 I only spent $8 instead of $80."
-As a result she spent all the money she was saving to put herself through school.
+As a result, she spent all the money she saved to put herself through school.
 Toni learned this attitude from her mother who loved shopping too, but forbade buying anything that was new.

-The Savior Saviors help others in need.
+- The Savior.
+Saviors help others in need.
 Olivia frittered away an inheritance because she couldn't resist helping people with hard luck stories.
-She had been brought up to believe it was important to be altruistic.
-A good person gives to those who are needy.
-But because she secretly believed that she didn't deserve to be better than most people, she didn't take care of her needs first.
+Her family brought her up to believe altruism was important.
+A good person gives to those who are needy, but because she secretly believed she didn't deserve to feel better than most people, she didn't take care of her needs first.

-The Status Seeker These people use money to impress others.
+- The Status Seeker.
+These people use money to impress others.
 Sometimes they come from poor families and spend compulsively to create a life they never had.
-Debby's excuse was that she needed expensive clothes since she was dating a man whose lifestyle included going out to trendy places.
-She had to look right to be accepted.
-Debby fantasized that credit cards weren't real money.
-Since there was still cash in her bank account, she could charge as much as she wanted.
+Debby's excuse was that she needed expensive clothes because she was dating a man whose lifestyle included going out to trendy places.
+She had to look right for acceptance.
+Debby fantasized that credit cards weren't real money, and since there was still cash in her bank account, she could charge as much as she wanted.

-The Magical Child Gail and Gary were spending binge buddies.
+- The Magical Child.
+Gail and Gary were spending binge buddies.
 When they faced bankruptcy, Gail asked Gary what they should do.
 He replied, "Let's hang in there and pray to God."
-The Magical Child prefers to deny reality and imagine that his problem will be resolved in some fabulous or miraculous way.
+The Magical Child prefers to deny reality and imagine that his problem will resolve itself in some fabulous or miraculous way.
 This couple had a "When my ship comes in" mentality, although they liked to live and spend as if their ship was already in port.